DrSiddharthSharma/drsiddharthsharma.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my website!
-I'm Siddharth Sharma.

 I am an innovative researcher specializing in nanobiotechnology's energy storage and generation domain.
 With a strong background in electronics and nanotechnology, I am passionate about applying these concepts to biomedical engineering to create groundbreaking solutions that revolutionize healthcare and sustainable energy systems.

-My research interests are energy generation and storage devices (nanogenerators and supercapacitors), biosensors, thin films, carbon nanotubes, graphene and polymer Nano-composites
+My research interests are energy generation and storage devices (nanogenerators and supercapacitors), biosensors, thin films, carbon nanotubes, graphene and polymer Nano-composites.

 | Date of Grant/ Published | Patents                                                                                                     |
 |--------------------------|-------------------------------------------------------------------------------------------------------------|